stumpylog/memoria/docs/roles.md

                     can_view=True
                 )
             )
-            # Return objects with any type of permission
             return self.filter(no_perms | user_view_perms | group_view_perms)
         else:
-            # No need to check group permissions if user has no groups
             return self.filter(no_perms | user_view_perms)

     def editable_by(self, user):
-        """Return only objects editable by the user - optimized for PostgreSQL""" if user.is_superuser:
+        """Return only objects editable by the user - PostgreSQL optimized""" if user.is_superuser:
             return self